DeepRank/PoNDeR/README.md

 * Model & training: [PyTorch <0.4](https://github.com/pytorch/pytorch) and its dependencies
 * Data conversion: [DeepRank](https://github.com/DeepRank/deeprank) and its dependencies

+# Usage

+*run.sh $PATH_DATA_IN $PATH_MODEL_OUT*

+The network takes pointcloud data of an interaction.
+Data conversion can be performed using the *extract_pc.py* script.

+Data path expects two subfolders, *train* and *test*, with their respective files in pickle format containing two objects:

+* *float32* iRMSD of interaction
+* *2D np.array, float32* with each point one row (containing x, y, z, charge, ...)

 # Current state

 * Architecture & training scripts have been fully implemented